-- Incessant Music Madness: The punk rock neighbours (which appear throughout the movie).
+Incessant Music Madness: The punk rock neighbors (which appear throughout the movie).

 	- Kill the Poor: Reno originally targeted the homeless due to being disgusted by them.

 	- Video Nasty: Why do you think it was popular with the youth?